The ceremony sees human participants, dressed as bears, being woken by drummers (Ychüblete) and released into the Old Town.

 The carnival takes place before lent and has origins dating back to a 16th century peasants revolt (having been banned in the 16th century and only reinstated in 1982).
 Revellers then take to the streets, with bands of musicians (Guggenmusik-Cliques) following a 6-kilometre course around Bern’s arcades.

-The next Bern Carnival (aka the Berner Fasnacht) will take place between 15 and 17 February 2018.
+The most recent Bern Carnival (aka the Berner Fasnacht) took place between 15 and 17 February 2018.
 Dates for 2019 are TBC.

 The facades of many of the museums are floodlit, with visitors able to see over 40 museums on a single ticket.
 They include the Swiss Alpine Museum, the Botanical Garden, the Federal House, the Prison Tower, the Kunstmuseum, the Museum of Communication and the Natural History Museum.